Bajreshwari Mata Temple, Kangra

 The temple complex has several smaller temples dedicated to other Hindu deities.
-There is also a temple of Bhairava here.
-The temple is particularly famous for its Navratri festival, which is celebrated twice a year.
+There is also a temple of Bhairava there.

-Himachal Pradesh has 5 Shakti Pithas - Chintpurni, Jwalamukhi Temple, Brajeshwari Devi Temple, Shri Chamunda Devi Mandir and Naina Devi Temple.

-Legends and Religious Significance

-The name Vajreshwari comes from the Sanskrit word Vajra meaning "thunderbolt" and Ishwari meaning "goddess".
+The name Bajreshwari comes from the Sanskrit word Vajra meaning "thunderbolt" and Ishwari meaning "goddess".
 She is believed to be a form of Durga, who used a divine thunderbolt to slay the demon Kalikala.
-As per Shakti Peetha legend, this site is where the left breast of Sati fell, making it a sacred location of divine feminine power.
+As per Shakta pitha legend, this site is where the left breast of Sati fell, making it a sacred location of divine feminine power.

-A legend says that after Goddess Sati sacrificed herself in the honor of Lord Shiva in her father's Yagya.
-Shiva took her body on his shoulder and started Tandav.
-In order to stop him from destroying the world Lord Vishnu divided the body of Sati into 51 parts with his Chakra.
-The left breast of Sati fell at this spot, thus making it a Shakta pitha.
-Jnanarnava Tantra mentioned this Shakta pitha as "Bhrigupuri Shakta pitha".
-According to Brihad Nila Tantra, the goddess of this Shakta pitha is "Vrajeshwari".
-This place was called as Guptapura.